Fr4nz83/PWR-plugin-kubernetes/scripts/README.md

 - `-e`: set to execute the command (if not set, the script will print the generated command to stdout rather than executing it. c.f.
 L#381)
 - `-b`: blocking execution forces the python scripts to wait until the /bin/simon finishes
 - `-f`: path to YAML file containing origin cluster node and pod list
 - `-FGD 1000`: set the score weight of policy FGD to 1000.
-Other alternatives include "Random", "DotProd", "GpuClustering", "GpuPacking", "BestFit".
-Although Kubernetes supports multiple scheduling policies to score together, each having its own score weights, here we evaluate the policy on their own.
+Other alternatives include "PWR", "Random", "DotProd", "GpuClustering", "GpuPacking", "BestFit".
   - `-gpusel FGD`: parameter in scheduling policy: GPU selection method
   - `-dimext share`: parameter in scheduling policy: dimension extension method
   - `-norm max`: parameter in scheduling policy: normalization method